aee4/aee4/README.md

 📫 How to reach me: You can find me on GitHub or eeyramagbetor@gmail.com

-⚡ Fun fact: When I'm not coding, I enjoy listening to music, watching Blacklist and Vikings, or trying out new recipes in the kitchen!
+⚡ Fun fact: When I'm not coding, I enjoy listening to music, and watching mind bending movies.

 <!---